Translation symmetry-enriched toric code insulator: Wire model

 \subsection{Two-fluid model for a single wire}

 Let us first review a bosonized theory for a 1D TSC, which is developed in Ref.~\onlinecite{CWC17}.
 A single 1D TSC can be described by a two-fluid model, where a Luttinger liquid of charge-$e$ fermions (i.e. the spinless electrons) coexists with a Luttinger liquid of charge-$2e$ bosons (i.e. the Cooper pairs).
-Using Abelian bosonization \cite{giamarchi2003, gogolin2004}, the right/left-moving ($R/L$) electron operator and the Cooper pair operator ($\Psi_{2e} $) are expressed as
+Using Abelian bosonization \cite{giamarchi2003, gogolin2004}, the right/left-moving ($R/L$) electron operator and the Cooper pair operator ($\Psi_{2e} $) are expressed as \footnote{Notice that Klein factors can be safely dropped here.
+In the subsequent discussion, the only place where Klein factors should arise is in the pairing interaction, i.e. $\psi^R_e \psi^L_e \Psi^\dagger_{2e}$ , while all other terms to be considered in the Hamiltonian are intrinsically bosonic.
+The Klein factor thus commutes with the Hamiltonian, and does not affect our central discussion.}

 and their minimal density fluctuations are $e^{2i\theta_1}$ and $e^{i\theta_2}$ respectively.
 Here, the variables $\varphi_\alpha$ and $\theta_\alpha$ ($\alpha=1,2$) are canonically conjugate with the commutator $[ \partial_x \theta_\alpha (x), \varphi_\beta (x')] = 2\pi i \delta_{\alpha\beta} \delta(x-x')$.
 In our convention, the $x$-direction is along the wire (hence continuous), and later we will stack up an array of wires in the $y$-direction.
 It is convenient to define the charge- and neutral-sector variables as follows: